dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 Write-through cache – write data to cache and to DB at the same time.
 Write-back cache - update only cache, and then, after some time or by an event, update DB.

+## Proxies

+**Forward Proxy** (or just Proxy) is a server that sits between a client (or a set of clients) and a server (or a set of clients).
+Forward proxies act on behalf of clients.

+Forward Proxy Scheme:
+`C` –> `FP` -> `S` –> `FP` –> `C`

+Often used to mask the real IP address of a client.

+**Reverse Proxy**, on the other hand, acts on behalf of a server.
+Clients think that they communicate with the server but in reality they communicate with the RP (and see the RP IP address).

+Reverse Proxy Scheme:
+`C` –> `RP` -> `S` –> `RP` –> `C`

+This scheme is similar to the scheme above but means different things.

+Reverse Proxies much more useful in context of System Design.
+They can be used for:
+- Filtering out unwanted requests (real servers won't deal with filtered).
+- Logging requests, gathering metrics.
+- Caching, especially for static HTML pages.
+- Load balancing requests between a set of servers.

+> Nginx can be used as a reverse proxy and load balancer.

+## Load Balancer

+Load balancer is a server that sits between a set of clients and a set of servers, and balancing requests from the clients to the servers in a balanced way.
+DNS also can act like a load balancer by providing different IP addresses on the same request.

+Hardware Load Balancers are literally dedicated machines.
+Their sole purpose is obvious.
+Software Load Balancers are just software, and they have much more options.

+Server-selection strategies:
+- Randomly.
+- Round-robin: send traffic by using some order, for instance, servers' numbers: 1, 2, 3, 4, 5, 1, 2, etc.
+- Weighted round-robin: you still follow the order, but if one server has bigger weight that others then it gets more requests in total.
+- Based on performance (on load): a load balancer performs a health-check requests on the servers to know how much traffic a server is handling in a given time, how long a server is taking to respond, how many resources are used.
+Based on gathered information the load balancer solves which server will handle the following request.
+- IP-based server-selection strategy: IP addresses of clients are being hashed to get a number of a server to map this client to.
+It can be useful if servers cache information, and it's important to show the same cached results to the same client.
+- Path-based server-selection strategy: "/pay" requests go to one set of servers, "/download" requests go to another set of servers, and so on and so forth.

+Very important point is you can have multiple load balancers, moreover you can have multiple load balancers used different server-selection strategies.

+## Hashing

+Hashing is a process of transforming an arbitrary piece of data into a fixed size value, typically to a number.
+Hashing, for instance, is used in IP-based server-selection strategy, when clients' IP addresses hashed into numbers, then mod operator applied to get indices of the servers to route to.
+One remark is we cannot use mod operator if we change numbers of servers, because we'll get clients routed to different servers (not to the same servers they have been routed before).
+This is where Consistent Hashing and Rendezvous Hashing come to play.

+**Consistent Hashing** is a technique by which you place servers and clients on a range on numbers, for instance [0-360], and client's request redirects to the closest server to "the right" (imagine circle with clients and servers on it).
+A value from range calculates as `hash(IP) % rangeLength`.
+Each server can have multiple locations on the range (these servers are getting more traffic than others).
+This technique minimizes clients shifting to other servers in the case when we add new or remove existent servers.

+**Rendezvous Hashing** is a technique by which you calculate a score value of each server for each client, client's request will go to a server with the highest score value.